 People living with an ostomy are of all ages and backgrounds.
 (I am/person I know is/patients) had ostomy surgery as a result of (medical conditions).

-Please join me this on Saturday, October 1, 2022 to support your neighbors and let others know that “Ostomies are Life-Savers.”
+Please join me this Ostomy Awareness Day on Saturday, October 1, 2022 to support your neighbors and let others know that “Ostomies are Life-Savers.”

 A recent report by advocates at the nonprofit United Ostomy Associations of America (UOAA) has shown that systemic change is needed to address the complex medical and emotional needs of people living with an ostomy or continent diversion.